The Inca Trail is one of the best trekking routes in the world, combining spectacular landscapes, a fascinating history, and a challenging adventure.

 What to see on the Inca Trail

 The Classic Inca Trail is a very special adventure that will take you to see unique and unparalleled places.
+BThe Classic Inca Trail is a very special adventure that will take you to see unique and unparalleled places.
 Before reaching Machu Picchu, you will pass through breathtaking archaeological sites, each with a unique history.
 Many are located in remote and inaccessible areas, making you feel truly privileged to explore them.

 - Llactapata: An ancient Incan agricultural center with impressive terraces and panoramic views of the Sacred Valley.